-M.S. in Data Science vs Applied Statistics: What’s The Difference?
+Master’s in Applied Statistics vs Data Science: What’s The Difference?

 In a single day, 2.5 quintillion bytes of data are created.
-The type of professionals best equipped to make use of this data between those with an M.S. in Data Science or an M.S. in Applied Statistics is hotly debated.
+The type of professionals best equipped to make use of this data between those with a Master’s in Data Science or Applied Statistics degree is hotly debated.

 With data technologies rapidly advancing over the last few decades, experts in fields of study related to data exploration and mining have continually redefined themselves.
 The progression of “data science,” for example, has grown from a synonym of statistics to a distinct, necessary function for many of today’s leading businesses.

-While earning an M.S. in Data Science can lead professionals to hold what Harvard Business Review is calling “The Sexiest Job of the 21st Century,” the role of a data scientist can also be filled by professionals with an M.S. in Applied Statistics.
+While earning a Master’s in Data Science can lead professionals to hold what Harvard Business Review is calling “The Sexiest Job of the 21st Century,” the role of a data scientist can also be filled by professionals with a Master’s in Applied Statistics.

 After all, the ability to act on data lags far behind the ability to collect and store data, which is why statisticians, business analysts, and other data science professionals are all equally important and in high demand.

 Between 2011 and 2014, job postings for data scientists more than doubled, according to the popular job search engine, Indeed.com, while the Bureau of Labor Statistics is projecting a 34% growth rate of job demand for statisticians between 2014 to 2024.
 In fact, organizations looking to best optimize their data can often benefit from hiring a collaborative team of professionals with backgrounds in applied and business statistics, data science, and programming.

 When mapping out a higher education plan that will help satisfy the increasing demand for data experts, it’s important to consider one’s overarching career goals and how they might be attained with the successful completion of a Master’s in Data Science vs Master’s in Applied Statistics.

 Key Differences of a Master’s in Data Science vs Applied Statistics